SJC Rules Question on Gig-Workers Cannot Appear on November Ballot

-M. Patrick Moore, Jr., co-chair of Hemenway & Barnes Government & Election Law group, argued before the Massachusetts Supreme Judicial Court on behalf of a diverse coalition of voters opposing the ballot initiative, including consumers, civil rights and labor leaders, and those injured by Uber and Lyft drivers.
+M. Patrick Moore, Jr., Jennifer Grace Miller and Ryan P. McManus represented a diverse coalition of voters opposing the ballot initiative, including consumers, civil rights and labor leaders, and those injured by Uber and Lyft driver before the Massachusetts Supreme Judicial Courts.
 The SJC found that the Attorney General should not have certified the ballot question seeking to classify certain gig-workers as independent contractors.

 The ballot question sought to classify certain gig-workers, such as Uber and Lyft drivers, as independent contractors and not employees or agents of the companies, and provide certain minimum benefits.
 Under art.
 48 of the Massachusetts Constitution, ballot questions must “contains only subjects … which are related or which are mutually dependent…” Moore argued that redefining the contractual relationship between the tech companies and their drivers was unrelated to whether the companies should be liable for the actions of their drivers; and that both issues could not be presented to voters at the same time.